google/digitalbuildings/ontology/docs/ontology.md

     the child
 *   If a field is associated to a type directly or through inheritance as both required and optional, the resulting definition shows the field as required.
-*   field increments are preserved and same fields with different increments are considered unique
+*   Field increments are preserved and same fields with different increments are considered unique
-*   relationship requirements are additive, with the strictest requirement prevailing
+*   Relationship requirements are additive, with the strictest requirement prevailing
-*   conflicting relationships constraints are construction errors
+*   Conflicting relationships constraints are construction errors
 *   attributes (`description`, `id`, `is_canonical`, `is_abstract`) are not
     inherited.